Monday 15th February 2021 | 4 minute read

 Research by Ponemon found that the average breach lifecycle was 279 days, but this can be reduced through proactive approaches such as threat hunting.
 The same research also found that by reducing that lifecycle to less than 200 days, the cost of the breach decreased by 37%, providing clear impetus to be more proactive.

 But how do you know there’s a threat or a breach?
 Usually only after the damage has already been done.
 This is clearly too late, so security teams need to take a more pre-emptive approach to mitigate the risks of damaging attacks, which threat hunting provides.

 The sooner you can identify and resolve a security breach, the narrower the window for data exfiltration to occur.

-New to Azure Sentinel?
+New to Microsoft Sentinel?
 Check out our eBook 'The Operational and Commercial Benefits of Azure Sentinel'.